This is a guide to Rampage Quests in Monster Hunter Rise (MH Rise). Read on to learn tips on surviving the Rampage, how to get S-Rank, and more!

 When the Main Threat appears, be it a regular or Apex monster, make use of the Dragonators or Splitting Wyvernshot.
 One shot from these powerful weapons can deal upwards of 8000 damage, making your life much easier.
 While they have a lengthy reload time, you can use a Power Kiln to speed up the cooldown if you fired one off in an earlier wave.

-Monsters that appear during waves will run away before they fall so they can't be carved, but the Major Threat monsters that appears at the end of the final wave can be both hunted and carved.
+Monsters that appear during waves will run away before they fall so they can't be carved, but the Major Threat monsters that appear at the end of the final wave can be both hunted and carved.
 Some of the monsters that appear are stronger types that can be dealt with more easily in Rampage Quests, so be sure to strip them of all they have before leaving.

 While playing solo, you'll run into sub-assignments that will be difficult to clear on your own.
 While your Clear Rank will go down, if you try to go out of your way to clear every sub-assignment, you risk the final gate being destroyed and failing the quest.
 Instead, try to clear sub-assignments you can do on your own.